Should I Become a Developer (6 Reasons)?

 At its core, programming is when you break down a big problem into very small steps that the computer can understand.
 Here are a few signs that tell if you'd enjoy being a developer and might even turn out to be a great one:

 2. You always loved logic games.
 For example, when you play PC games, you find solving puzzles a bit more enjoyable than action sections.
-You like both parts of the game, but it feels slightly more satisfying when you figure out some smart way to open a door, rather than when you shoot up a bunch of aliens.
-And that's why you'll see this big trend among developers: most of them are also pretty passionate video gamers.
+You like both parts of the game, but it feels slightly more satisfying when you figure out some smart way to open a door rather than when you shoot up a bunch of aliens.
+And that's why you'll see this big trend among developers: most are also pretty passionate video gamers.

 3. You're a linear, well-organized thinker.
 There are usually two kinds of people when it comes to thinking.
 Some go from A to B to C to D, and so on, in an organized, step-by-step fashion.
 This is linear thinking.
 Other people jump all over the place, start from A, think about D, come back to B, go to C, and then back to D again.
 It's not necessarily a bad way to think.
 Creative people are usually like this, as this chaotic type of thinking generates new ideas more easily.
 But to find programming easy, you should be the A, B, C, D type of thinker.

 4. You lean more towards logic rather than feelings.
 The emotional side of the brain and the logical one are sometimes in conflict.
 Some people trust the emotional side more, others the logical one.
 For you, the choice is easy.
-Even if you feel a certain way, you still analyze the situation and take a cold hard look at things.
+Even if you feel a certain way, you still analyze the situation and take a cold, hard look at things.
 And if logic says to do the opposite of what you feel, then you do that.
-In your view, logic is rarely wrong but feelings often lead to bad choices.
+In your view, logic is rarely wrong, but feelings often lead to bad choices.

 Here's a possible solution:

-So we can sum this up:
+So, we can sum this up:

-• 1, the colour is red
+- 1, the color is red

-• 2, the colour is green
+- 2, the color is green

-• 0, the colour is blue
+- 0, the color is blue

-If we divide 500 by 3 we'll see that 3 "fits" into that number 166 times.
-And 166*3=498 so we get a remainder of 2.
-Which means the colour should be green.
+If we divide 500 by 3, we'll see that 3 "fits" into that number 166 times.
+And 166*3=498, so we get a remainder of 2.
+Which means the color should be green.

-Divide the number picked by our user, by 3, and remember the remainder of this division
+Divide the number picked by our user by 3, and remember the remainder of this division

-And once you're familiar with the keywords and syntax of your programming language, this is as simple as typing some sentences into a text editor.
+Once you're familiar with the keywords and syntax of your programming language, this is as simple as typing some sentences into a text editor.
 Coming up with the algorithm is the hard part.

 So what do you think?
 Is programming for you?
 Don't know where to start?
 Well, how about learning Python and Go?
 These two programming languages are very hot and in demand right now.